vmware-tanzu/velero-plugin-for-vsphere/README.md

 	wcpclusters.infrastructure.cluster.vmware.com
 	wcpmachines.infrastructure.cluster.vmware.com
 	wcpmachinetemplates.infrastructure.cluster.vmware.com

+##### Supervisor Cluster resources handled during restore
+The following resources are handled during the restore on the Supervisor Cluster.
+  * images.imagecontroller.vmware.com
+    The image resource is backed up everytime when a container is backed up on the Supervisor Cluster.
+It will be skipped at restore time.
+  * pods
+    We need to remove some metadata from the Pod resource on the Supervisor Cluster, i.e., annotation "vmware-system-vm-uuid"
+    before the restore as the existing VM UUID is associated with the old VM that does not exist any more.
+The following annotations will be removed from the Pod resource on the Supervisor Cluster.
+    * kubernetes.io/psp
+    * mac
+    * vlan
+    * vmware-system-ephemeral-disk-uuid
+    * vmware-system-image-references
+    * vmware-system-vm-moid
+    * vmware-system-vm-uuid

 The Velero Plug-in for vSphere also has internal resources.
 These are automatically tagged with the Velero velero.io/exclude-from-backup label